SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-best-way-to-implement-administrators-login/rule.md

 ![](HiddenDotLink.png)
 Bad example: little dot for a hidden link

-3. Use /admin/ to let administrators to login (WordPress nearly got it right with /wp-admin/):
+3. Use /admin/ to let administrators to log in (WordPress nearly got it right with /wp-admin/):

 ![](AdminURL.png)
 Good example: Use /admin/ URL for administrators